Andrew Yang: 2021 New York City mayoral campaign

 After the suspension of his presidential campaign in February 2020, Yang was considered a potential candidate in the 2021 New York City mayoral election to succeed the outgoing Bill de Blasio, with Yang himself expressing interest in seeking the office.
 Yang had reportedly told city leaders that he intended to run for mayor after polling obtained by the New York Post showed him leading the field, with 20% of New Yorkers saying they would support his candidacy.
 Yang filed paperwork to raise money for his mayoral campaign on December 23, 2020.

 On January 8, 2021, Politico reported that Yang left New York City during the height of the COVID-19 pandemic to stay at his second home in New Paltz, New York.
 In an interview with The New York Times, he said, "Can you imagine trying to have two kids on virtual school in a two-bedroom apartment and then trying to do work yourself?"
 Critics saw his comments as tone-deaf, as many Americans had to balance work and family during COVID-19 lockdowns.

 Yang formally announced his bid for mayor on January 13, 2021, on Twitter.
 He himself had not voted in a municipal election since 2001.
 Yang was endorsed by U.S. Representatives Grace Meng and Ritchie Torres, as well as a number of other New York state and city political figures.
 He emerged as a front-runner after entering the race, and maintained a steady lead in polls; starting in May 2021, Yang's lead shrank as Eric Adams emerged as another front-runner.
 After placing fourth in first-place votes on election night, June 22, Yang conceded that he could not win the race and ended his campaign.
+Shortly after New York city mayor Eric Adams was indicted on federal corruption charges, Yang wrote an op-ed for Newsweek stating that back when he ran against Adams in the 2021 mayoral primary he expected the charges were coming.